Proppys

 Why invest in Birmingham?

 Birmingham is the UK's second-largest city and a market that rewards investors who look beyond the headline regeneration narrative to find genuinely high-yielding residential stock.
-The inner ring postcodes (B11, B12, B18, B19, B21) offer a combination of accessible entry prices, consistent working-household demand, and yields of 7–8% that match the best of northern cities.
-Article 4 restrictions are confined to the university corridors (B15, B29), leaving the majority of Birmingham's investable stock unrestricted.
+The inner ring postcodes (B11, B12, B18, B19, B21) offer a combination of accessible entry prices, consistent working-household demand, and yields of 7-8% that match the best of northern cities.
+Birmingham's citywide Article 4 Direction (8 June 2020) means any C3 to C4 HMO conversion across the entire local authority area requires a full planning application, so HMO strategies depend on acquiring existing licensed stock.

 The Commonwealth Games legacy at Perry Barr (B21/B42) has delivered tangible infrastructure improvements: upgraded road and bus links, new public realm, and the conversion of the athletes' village into affordable housing.
 While the immediate games premium has moderated, the infrastructure improvements are permanent and continue to support rental values in the surrounding postcodes.